How can I use multiple and secondary citations?

 This is the third and final chapter about Citation Types.
 To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the four citation types in academic-English contexts

 – Provide the rules and forms of multiple-source citations

 – Provide the rules and forms of secondary citations

-In Lessons 1 and 2 of this short course on citation types, we introduced, discussed and explored in detail both integral and non-integral citations and considered how these types may be used to balance writer and source voice within a paragraph.
-In this final lesson on the subject, we next turn our attention to the intricacies of multiple-source and secondary citations.
+In Chapters 1 and 2 of this short reader on citation types, we introduced, discussed and explored in detail both integral and non-integral citations and considered how these types may be used to balance writer and source voice within a paragraph.
+In this final chapter on the subject, we next turn our attention to the intricacies of multiple-source and secondary citations.
 Though much less commonly used in academic writing, the accurate use of these two citation types can be somewhat challenging for new university students.

 What are multiple-source citations?